-Next we paddle underground through five miles of caverns on the Caves Branch River.
+Next we paddle underground through three miles of caverns on the Caves Branch River.
 Our journey through the darkness is punctuated by views through collapsed windows into the surrounding jungle.
 We negotiate a one-quarter-mile portage, where everyone pitches in to get the gear to the opening of the next cave.
 You can also visit our Caves Branch River page for more info.

 Related blog post: Exploring the Caves Branch River

 Find out more about the most active adventure tour in Belize offered by Slickrock Adventures.
 Adventure vacations that will change your life!